Kapelianovych/fluss-core/README.md

 #### Maybe

 Monad that gets rid of `null` and `undefined`.
 Its methods works only if inner value is not _nothing_(`null` and `undefined`) and its state is `Just`, otherwise they aren't invoked (except `extract`).
 Wraps _nullable_ value and allow works with it without checking on `null` and `undefined`.
-Has the same methods as `Wrapper` monad.
+Has the same methods as `Container` monad.

 ### isEither